dcavanau/cp4ba-rapid-deployment/cp4ba-22-0-1-IF3/03createVMForLDAP.md

 **Upload the files onto your VM:**

-To upload the files from the bastion host to the VM you can use linux scp command, WinSCP, FileZilla or any software that suppports SFTP protocol
+To upload the files from the bastion host to the VM you can use linux scp command, WinSCP, FileZilla or any software that supports SFTP protocol

 SCP command examples: